Umit8098/Proj_Django_Temp_Blog_App_CH-8/Readme.md

 - Users can view posts anonymously.
 - If they want to create a post, comment on the post, or like the post, they must register and log in to the application.
 After registering, they can update the profile information created for them.
 - Users can perform CRUD (Create-Read-Update_Delete) operations.
+- The user is notified of the actions taken by a message that appears and disappears on the screen.
 - If they have forgotten their login password, an e-mail will be sent to their registered e-mail address so that they can create a login password.
 - They can also change their login passwords if they wish.
 - Like, view and comment statistics of all posts are displayed.